carlosas/docker-for-symfony/README.md

 * RabbitMQ: `http://symfony.dev:15672`
 * Log files location: *logs/nginx* and *logs/symfony*

+:tada: Now we can stop our stack with `docker-compose down` and start it again with `docker-compose up -d`

 ---

-:tada: Now we can stop our stack with `docker-compose down` and start it again with `docker-compose up -d`
+Software based on [eko/docker-symfony](https://github.com/eko/docker-symfony) and [maxpou/docker-symfony](https://github.com/maxpou/docker-symfony)